pitbaum/BSP3Legai/README.md

 ### TODO:

-- Finish the implementation of the cases
+- Finish the implementation of the cases.
-- Add a unit test
+- Add a unit test.
-- Clean up the code and delete some debugging messages
+- Clean up the code and delete some debugging messages.

 #### necessery tools and libraries: